Rastafari: Definition

-Rastafari has continuously changed and developed, with significant doctrinal variation existing among practitioners depending on the group to which they belong.
+Rastafari has continuously changed and developed.
 It is not a unified movement, and there has never been a single leader followed by all Rastafari.
+Different Rasta groups exist, each promoting different variations on its basic teachings.
 It is thus difficult to make broad generalisations about the movement without obscuring the complexities within it.
 The scholar of religion Darren J. N. Middleton suggested that it was appropriate to speak of "a plethora of Rasta spiritualities" rather than a single phenomenon.

 The term "Rastafari" derives from "Ras Tafari Makonnen", the pre-regnal title of Haile Selassie, the former Ethiopian emperor who occupies a central role in Rasta belief.
 The term "Ras" is a title of nobility equivalent to a duke or prince in the Ethiopian Semitic languages; "Tafari Makonnen" was Selassie's personal name.
 It is unknown why the early Rastas adopted this form of Haile Selassie's name as the basis of the term for their religion.
 As well as being the religion's name, "Rastafari" is also used for the religion's practitioners themselves.

 Many commentators—including some academic sources and some practitioners—refer to the movement as "Rastafarianism".
 However, the term is disparaged by many Rastafari, who believe that the use of -ism implies religious doctrine and institutional organisation, things they wish to avoid.